mimihime0/mimihime0/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=mimihime0&label=Profile%20views&color=0e75b6&style=flat" alt="profile views" /> </p>

-A Computer Science student at King Saud University with a passion for Machine Learning, AI, and Algorithm Design.
+A Computer Science graduate from King Saud University with a passion for Machine Learning, AI, and Algorithm Design.
 I enjoy building intelligent systems and tackling complex problems using optimization and AI techniques.
 I'm a fast learner who thrives in collaborative, team-based environments.

 ---

 ### 🚀 About Me

-* 🎓 Studying Computer Science at King Saud University (Expected Graduation: June 2025)
+* 🎓 Graduated from King Saud University majoring in Computer Science (2025)
 * 💡 Interested in: Machine Learning, Artificial Intelligence, Optimization Algorithms, Problem Solving.
 * 🌱 Currently learning more about advanced ML techniques and deployment.
 * 👯 I’m looking to collaborate on innovative AI or optimization projects.